 Not many people have the kinds of connections.
 However, If you are involved with a local sports team, or someone close to you is, you have the connections to do it.
 Maybe you could be the force behind persuading the team to play in a charity sports game.

 People would pay a fixed donation to be in the team that plays against that local team.
 Spectators would pay to watch.
 You could also sell refreshments including food, and browse this page for other ideas to incorporate, such as having a raffle, tombola, etc.

 It could be a charity football, rugby, or cricket match, or any other popular sport that is likely to get interest.

 Playing games of prize bingo can be a fun fundraising charity event.
 It doesn’t even have to be big.
 You can play small games within a group of family and friends for prizes.
 Alternatively, if you wanted to raise more, you can organise a larger event for supporters in the community.

 Each person pays 50p or a £1 a game, depending on how good the prizes are and how many people they are playing against.
 You can raise money whilst having a lot of fun.
 You will either need to make a bingo set or buy one.
-You can buy bingo books from stationers shops.
+Furthermore, you can buy bingo books from stationers shops.